epiforecasts/EpiNow2/.github/CONTRIBUTING.md

   *   Check that there are no linting issues by running `lintr::lint_package()`.
   *   Run `devtoools::check()` to check for wider package issues like mismatching documentation, etc. (this currently requires a fair bit of time/computation).
   *   (Optional) Turn on continuous integration with Github Actions on your forked repository.

+* On a case-by-case basis, you may be asked to increment the package version both in the `NEWS.md` and `DESCRIPTION` files.
+Please do not do this unless you're asked to.
+We follow the [Tidyverse package versioning guide](https://r-pkgs.org/lifecycle.html).
+You can run `usethis::use_version()` to automatically make the changes for you interactively.

 ### Code style